 At first, the idea of a pool appealed to Rockefeller because it might stop the glut, the waste, the inefficiency, and the fluctuating prices of oil.
 The South Improvement Company showed him that this would not work, so he turned to market entrepreneurship instead.
 He decided to become the biggest and best refiner in the world.
 First, he put his chemists to work trying to extract even more from each barrel of crude.
 More important, he tried to integrate Standard Oil vertically and horizontally by getting dozens of other refiners to join him.
 Rockefeller bought their plants and talent; he gave the owners cash or stock in Standard Oil.

-Bigness was not Rockefeller’s real g0al.
+Bigness was not Rockefeller’s real goal.
 It was just a means of cutting costs.
-During the 1870s, the price of kerosene dropped from 26 to eight cents a gallon and Rockefeller captured about 90 per cent of the American market.
+During the 1870s, the price of kerosene dropped from 26 to eight cents a gallon, and Rockefeller captured about 90 percent of the American market.
 This percentage remained steady for years.
 Rockefeller never wanted to oust all of his rivals, just the ones who were wasteful and those who tarnished the whole trade by selling defective oil.
 “Competitors we must have, we must have,” said Rockefeller’s partner Charles Pratt.
 “If we absorb them, be sure it will bring up another.”